theprimarybrain/theprimarybrain.github.io/_posts/2020-02-05-Toddler-School-Curriculum-Jelly-Bean-Themed-Unit.md

 We also enjoyed learning about the letter J/j by pinching glitter, squirting liquid glue, and using dot markers.

+_Want to learn more about what fine motor skills are?
+Read more about this here:_ [What are Fine Motor Skills?](https://theprimarybrain.com/fine%20motor%20skills/2024/01/25/What-Are-Fine-Motor-Skills/)]

 ## Art Activities
 ![Jelly Bean Rolling]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-paint-roll.jpg)